jax-ml/jax/docs/developer.md

 ## Linting

-JAX uses the [flake8](https://flake8.pycqa.org/) linter to ensure code quality.
+JAX uses the [ruff](https://docs.astral.sh/ruff/) linter to ensure code quality.
 You can check your local changes by running:

 ```
-pip install flake8
+pip install ruff
-flake8 jax
+ruff jax
 ```

-Alternatively, you can use the [pre-commit](https://pre-commit.com/) framework to run this on all staged files in your git repository, automatically using the same flake8 version as the GitHub tests:
+Alternatively, you can use the [pre-commit](https://pre-commit.com/) framework to run this on all staged files in your git repository, automatically using the same ruff version as the GitHub tests:

 ```
-pre-commit run flake8
+pre-commit run ruff
 ```

 ## Update documentation